 | Romania | Digital Nomad Visa (2023) | Work Permit | 5 years |

-If you're an EU/EEA citizen, you have free movement rights across all these countries.
-Simply register your residence after 90 days.
+If you're an EU/EEA citizen, you have free movement across all these countries.
+Register your residence after 90 days and that's it.

 - Estonia e-Residency + Digital Nomad Visa: Run an EU company from anywhere, then get the DN visa to stay